 How your data is used

 None of our work would be possible without the consent and support of patients and participants – they are at the heart of everything that we do.
-By enabling scientists and clinicians in their research, a patient’s data goes from being an isolated dot to a key part of the picture.
+By enabling scientists and clinicians in their research, a participant’s data goes from being an isolated dot to a key part of the picture.

 Your data in the National Genomic Research Library